Supporting a bright future for Purdue Nursing, Pharmacy and Indiana.

 “Future pharmacists must learn in ways that prepare them for a world that will look different in five or 10 years, post-graduation.
 Tackling issues like reducing the overuse of medications, improving adherence and persistence to therapies, optimizing individualized outcomes, and performing tasks in-person or virtually must be incorporated into learning environments.
 Today’s healthcare professional must be accomplished in working in an interdisciplinary manner, solving problems in an agile fashion, and using big data to simulate/solve complex health challenges in the most optimal way, while still having the compassion you expect from a trusted healthcare professional.”

-Warren Moore (PHARMD, class of 2002)
+Warren Moore (PharmD, class of 2002)

 Transforming the future of Nursing and Pharmacy